Michael-F-Ellis/TransLily/README.md

+DELETE
+The 'd voice firstbar lastbar' (delete) command removes a range of bars from firstbar to lastbar, inclusive, from the specified voice.
+If the deletion removes all bars in the voice, the voice itself is also deleted, as illustrated in the example below.

+    (Cmd) b
+      bass2 : 2 bars
+      structure : 1 bars
+      bass1 : 2 bars
+    (Cmd) d bass2 1 2
+    deleted bass2 1 thru 2
+    deleted empty voice bass2
+    Saved 7.json
+    (Cmd) b
+      structure : 1 bars
+      bass1 : 2 bars
+    (Cmd)

 EDIT
 The 'e voice firstbar lastbar' (edit) command prompts you to edit the pitches/rhythms/lyrics/ in each bar from firstbar to lastbar inclusive.
 You